Ahead of the Curve

-Outside of the virtual classroom, students have abundant opportunities for social connection, and are taking advantage of the many ways BUA has brought student activities to life online.
-Whether it’s setting a new personal best in planking for the Fitness Challenge; taking some time for deep breathing in the weekly Mindfulness session; whipping up French onion soup in a Zoom cooking class offered by a beloved teacher; sewing masks for essential workers with Fashion Club; or debating free will in Philosophy Club, students are diving into a host of enriching extracurricular offerings, despite not being able to be together in person.
+Outside of the virtual classroom, students have had abundant opportunities for social connection, and continue to take advantage of the many ways BUA has brought student activities to life online.
+Whether it’s setting a new personal best in planking for the Fitness Challenge; taking some time for deep breathing in the weekly Mindfulness session; whipping up French onion soup in a Zoom cooking class offered by a beloved teacher; sewing masks for essential workers with Fashion Club; debating free will in Philosophy Club; or participating in the Summer Book Club, students are diving into a host of enriching extracurricular offerings, despite not being able to be together in person.

 In this unprecedented time, the talented and dedicated BUA faculty and staff are committed to the education and well-being of their students, and creative in their approach to teaching and supporting students.
 Likewise, BUA’s characteristically kind and curious students have been positive, flexible, resilient, and adaptive in their new remote learning environment.